jtvberg/StreamDock/README.md

    - There is an always on top toggle button in the top right corner (or in 'Window' menu)
    - You can open a link from clipboard via the 'View' menu (or in the header)
    - You can scale the video to 16:9 (or 4:3, 2:1, 2.4:1) either vertically or horizontally also in the view menu (or in the header for 16:9 only)
+   - You can also open the current stream in a new window from the header controls (or under via the 'View' menu)

 ## Bookmarking
    - You can bookmark a stream you are currently watching via the bookmark button in the header or via the 'View' menu